esphome/esphome-devices/src/docs/devices/Arlec-PC191HA-Plug/index.md

 Power measurement uses the BL0937 chip, which is similar to HLW8012 except CF and CF1 are inverted.
 I found that setting current_resistor to give an accurate Amperage does NOT also give the correct Wattage, so instead I calculate current from power and voltage.

+### After uploading
+After uploading firmware these devices reboot still using the old firmware !
+To activate the new firmware these devices need to be powered off (ins some cases for several hours). there will be a delay (could be several minutes) the new firmware is activated.
+If the new firmware doesn't activate, try powering off for a longer period.

 ## Basic Configuration

 ```yaml